Machipla/WallaMarvel/README.md

 As this is a test project I inverted my time in making some cool features instead of doing testing, but in the future and if it's needed, I'll add some new tests to all targets!
 Therefore, I've just made a couple of tests as a template.
 Also, and I'm aware of it, I have to improve my testing skills and It will be a cool idea to improve them in this project.

+#### - Why the sharing controllers on a image controller are saw with strange colors?
+I'm not trying to be aggresive, but that's Apple fault as stated [here](https://stackoverflow.com/a/43289676)

 ## More
 Suggestions?
 Questions?
 Threats?
 If it's the case, just let me know 😁